-When part of a treatment plan we approve, we cover professional services by licensed professional mental health and substance use disorder treatment practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
+When part of a treatment plan we approve, we cover \$20 group therapy session/\$20 professional services by licensed professional mental individual therapy visit health and substance use disorder treatment practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
 Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
 Services include:

-- Diagnostic evaluation - Crisis intervention and stabilization for acute episodes - Medication evaluation and management (pharmacotherapy) - Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment - Treatment and counseling (including individual or group therapy visits)
+- Diagnostic evaluation - · Crisis intervention and stabilization for acute episodes - · Medication evaluation and management (pharmacotherapy) - Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment - Treatment and counseling (including individual or group therapy visits)